-Eryk walked toward the dumpster behind his apartment holding a dress.
-It was night and the dumpster was full of raccoons.
-He'd only seen them before in hat form and felt a deep aversion to them, the way he did toward all traditionally male attire.
-The dumpster sat in the corner of the parking lot, which was hemmed by a chain-link fence that gave the view of a birdcage veil - a view he found comforting.
-He had even tried to duplicate it by tilting his window screens and modifying his computer monitor to display diamond pixels.
+Eric walked toward the clothing donation box in the Goodwill parking lot, holding a dress.
+It was almost midnight, and raccoons were digging through a trash can.
+He'd only seen raccoons before in hat form and felt a deep aversion to them, the way he did toward all traditionally male attire.
+The donation box sat in the corner of the parking lot, beside a chain-link fence that reminded him of a birdcage veil.
+He always liked how the world looked through birdcage veils, and had even bought custom window screens with the mesh titled forty-five degrees.

-"Are you really throwing me away?" the dress said.
-It was pink and velvety with a long skirt that brushed against his legs as he walked, giving him an erection.
-Like most transvestites, he found tactile sensations the most stimulating, to the point where his other senses had all but withered away.
-This was why he hadn't fully seen how he looked in the dress when he bought it.
+"Are you really giving me away?" the dress said.
+It was pink and velvety with a long skirt that brushed against his legs as he walked – a deeply sensual feeling.
+He’d always found tactile sensations the most stimulating, and whenever he wore women’s clothes his other senses seemed to fade away.
+Maybe that was why he hadn't really seen how the dress looked on him when he’d bought it.